A stylish young man with tattoo sleeves working on a computer.

 Historical mortgage rates tend to wax and wane based on multiple factors, from inflation and recessions to economic growth and a boom or decline in housing markets.
 Even changes in oil prices can affect rates.
 Do yourself a favor and keep an eye on fluctuating prime rates because they can significantly impact mortgage interest rates.

-Lowest Prime Rate
+Year Lowest Prime Rate Highest Prime Rate

 2020